MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/concepts.rst

 This process can be started by `Desktop.requestLayOut()`_ or `Widget.requestLayOut()`_.
 The layout is also automatically done when the desktop is shown (`Desktop.onShown()`_).

-This process is composed of two steps, each step browses the hierarchy of widgets following a depth-first algorithm:
+This process is composed of two steps.
+Each step browses the hierarchy of widgets following a depth-first algorithm:

 - Compute the optimal size for each widget and container (considering the constraints of the lay out).
-- Set position and size for each widget.
+- Set the position and size for each widget.

 A widget must implement its `Widget.computeContentOptimalSize()`_ method.
-It is explained in details in this section: :ref:`mwt_widget_optimalsize`.
+It is explained in detail in this section: :ref:`mwt_widget_optimalsize`.

-A container is responsible of layouting its children.
+A container is responsible for laying out its children.
-For that it must implement its `Widget.computeContentOptimalSize()`_ method and call the `Container.computeChildOptimalSize()`_ method for each of its children.
+For that it must implement its own `Widget.computeContentOptimalSize()`_ method and call the `Container.computeChildOptimalSize()`_ method for each of its children.
 And it must implement its `Container.layOutChildren()`_ method and call the `Container.layOutChild()`_ method for each of its children.
-It is explained in details in these sections: :ref:`mwt_container_optimalsize` and :ref:`mwt_container_layout`.
+It is explained in detail in these sections: :ref:`mwt_container_optimalsize` and :ref:`mwt_container_layout`.

 .. _Desktop.requestLayOut(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Desktop.html#requestLayOut--
 .. _Widget.requestLayOut(): https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Widget.html#requestLayOut--